joematthews/extreme-angular/README.md

 Compare the [differences between the `main` and `base` branches](https://github.com/joematthews/opinionated-angular/compare/base...main?diff=split&w=) to see all the changes.

-The `base` branch was generated using version `17.1.1` of the [Angular CLI](https://angular.io/cli) and then formatted using Prettier:
+The `base` branch was generated with [Angular CLI](https://angular.io/cli) version `17.1.1` using the following command and then formatted using Prettier with all plugins enabled.
+This was done so that formatting differences do not show in the diff.

 ```sh
 ng new --inline-template --inline-style --routing --style=scss --strict --ssr --commit opinionated-angular